Heat pumps vs. oil furnace heating: What’s better in 2025?

 Oil furnaces

-The cost to operate an oil furnace also depends on several factors, including the price of heating oil, the efficiency of your furnace, and average outside temperatures.
+The cost to operate an oil furnace also depends on several factors, including the price of heating oil, the efficiency of your furnace, and the average outside temperature.
 Oil furnaces average about 85% efficiency, making them significantly less efficient than a heat pump.
-However, unlike with heat pumps, the efficiency doesn’t change based on the outside temperature, as oil furnaces are located inside away from the elements and don’t function by pulling warmth from the air.
+However, unlike heat pumps, the efficiency doesn’t change based on the outside temperature.
+Oil furnaces are located inside, away from the elements, and don’t function by pulling warmth from the air.

-Similar to a heat pump, lower temperatures do mean your furnace will use more energy to maintain a warm interior.
-Homes that regularly see average temperatures below freezing will spend more on oil heating because they burn more oil during the coldest times of the year.
-If you don’t currently have an oil furnace, you can estimate operating costs by multiplying the size of the tank in gallons by the average cost per gallon of having heating oil delivered.
+Similar to a heat pump, lower temperatures mean your furnace will use more energy to maintain a warm interior.
+Homes that regularly see average temperatures below freezing will spend more on oil heating because they have to burn more.
+You can estimate oil furnace operating costs by multiplying the size of the tank in gallons by the average cost per gallon of an oil delivery.

-The cost to heat your home with either heat pumps or oil heat depends on a number of factors, including the price of electricity, the price of heating oil, the average outdoor temperature, and how warm you like to keep your home.
+The cost of heating your home with heat pumps or oil heat depends on several factors, including the price of electricity, the price of heating oil, the average outdoor temperature, and how warm you keep your home.
 Per unit of energy consumed, though, heat pumps will always be more efficient than oil heating, even in cold climates.

 Both heat pumps and oil furnaces should be serviced annually by an HVAC technician.
 This will help identify potential issues before they impact your heating capabilities when you really need them.